 The [slp_directory] shortcode is used to place a directory listing on a page or post.
 There are two main modes of operation for the shortcode which is determined but the listing style selected.
 The list style is determined via the style attribute.
+The general layout of the Landing Page listings is based on the Results Layout that is set for the base plugin.

 [slplus] is the primary shortcode used within WordPress sites to display the Store Locator Plus map and location search interface.
+Many other attributes can be found within the plugin and add-ons.

 A shortcode is a special label inside of square brackets that is used within WordPress pages and posts to display the output from a plugin.
 You place a shortcode within the text of your page or post and the plugin will “do it’s magic”.